cadizm/blog.mcadiz.com/_posts/2016-04-21-ruby-binding-py.md

 ---
 layout: post
-title: "ruby binding.py"
+title: "require 'pry'; binding.pry"
 date: Thu Apr 21 13:53:49 PDT 2016
 ---

-Coming from the python world, I'm used to stepping into code by throwing in `import ipdb; ipdb.set_trace()` in my source when I want to debug something.
+Coming from the python world, I'm used to stepping into code by throwing `import ipdb; ipdb.set_trace()` in my source when I want to debug something.

 Note to self: the `pry` gem seems to be similar in ruby where you can do